magento/devdocs/src/guides/v2.3/config-guide/cli/config-cli-subcommands-index.md

 {:.bs-callout-info}
 Reindexing all indexers can take a long time for stores with large numbers of products, customers, categories, and promotional rules.

-### Reindex in parallel mode
+### Reindexing in parallel mode

-As of Magento 2.2.6 or later, Indexers are scoped and multi-threaded to support reindexing in parallel mode.
-This feature reduces processing time.
-It parallelizes by the indexer’s dimension and executes across multiple threads.
+Indexers are scoped and multi-threaded to support reindexing in parallel mode.
+It parallelizes by the indexer’s dimension and executes across multiple threads, reducing processing time.

-Index parallelization can affect only the indexers which are scoped, which means Magento split the data into multiple tables by indexer as its scope instead of keeping all data in one table.
+Index parallelization can affect only the indexers which are scoped, which means Magento splits the data into multiple tables using the indexer as its scope instead of keeping all data in one table.

 These indexes can be run in parallel mode:

--  Catalog Search Fulltext can be paralleled by store views.
+-  'Catalog Search Fulltext' can be paralleled by store views.
--  Category Product can be paralleled by store views.
+-  'Category Product' can be paralleled by store views.
--  Catalog Price can be paralleled by website and customer groups.
+-  'Catalog Price' can be paralleled by website and customer groups.

 By default, Catalog Price does not use a partitioning into dimension.

-If you want to use parallelization you need to set one of the available modes of dimensions for the product price indexer:
+If you want to use parallelization, you need to set one of the available modes of dimensions for the product price indexer:

 -  `none` (default)
 -  `website`